pinmacaroon/hook/docs/md/docs.md

 2. Change the value of `functions.bot.token` to your bot's token you copied in step 9 of the previous set of steps;
 3. Save the configuration file;
 4. Start the server again and type something in game and in your channel too, and see if your messages appear!

+## "HELP, IT AINT WORKIN', WHAT AM I SUPPOSD' TO DO?"

+Calm down, we'll go step by step.

+Check the config file.

+- Did I paste the URL to the right place?
+- Is it the right URL?
+- Did I delete an `=`?
+- Did I put an extra space somewhere?
+- Did I accidentally turn the mod off?

+Check the console of the server.

+- Did my server say something about the webhook not being a valid API endpoint?
+- Did my server say something about the webhook not being found or not having connection to Discord?

+Still doesn't work?
+Well, I (pin, the one who made this mod) am also a "human", so I make mistakes too.
+If you think I made one, report it to me!